MyroG/MyroP-shader-dump/AudioLinkPattern/README.md

 Those parameters affect the video screen, this feature only works in worlds that support that feature:
 - Animation speed : Animates the video player texture by rotating it.
 - Lerp : 0 disables that feature, 1 enables it.
+If that feature is enabled, but there's no compatible video player in the world, then the resulting output is just a white texture.